Oleksandr Usyk: Heavyweight

 After defeating Bellew, Usyk declared his intention to move up to heavyweight.
-Carlos Takam (36-5-1, 28 KO) was announced as his opponent, with the fight scheduled for 25 May 2019.
+Carlos Takam (36–5–1, 28 KOs) was announced as his opponent, with the fight scheduled for 25 May 2019.
 On 7 May, it was reported that Usyk had suffered a bicep injury.
 The bout was rescheduled for a date in September, to be featured on DAZN.
 On 22 August, following the Golovkin vs. Derevyanchenko press conference, promoter Eddie Hearn revealed in an interview that Carlos Takam is "out of the fight" and "will not be taking the fight".
 Usyk also had the option to challenge the winner of the rematch between Andy Ruiz Jr. and Anthony Joshua for the WBA (Super), IBF, WBO and IBO heavyweight titles as the mandatory for the WBO belt, as per WBO regulations, which allow a 'super champion' of a weight class to become an immediate mandatory challenger when moving up or down in weight.